 Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of your tour if made in person at our office or 24 hours in advance if booking online.
 A 30% non-refundable deposit is required to secure your booking.
 The balance should be paid at our Chiang Mai office by 8pm on the day before your visit to Elephant Highlands.

-This project opened to visitors in March 2015 and provides a home to four lucky elephants along with several other rescued animal species.
+This project opened to visitors in March 2015 and provides a caring home to a small herd of elephants along with several other rescued animal species.
 The sanctuary is located in Baan Lao, where Lek Chailert, founder of Save Elephant Foundation, spent her childhood.
-It is managed by Preecha Chailert, who has worked in tourism for over 30 years and First, who can be found most days at the project caring for the elephants and guests who find themselves in this magical place.
-Sugarcane, bananas, and pumpkins are grown on site and additional food is bought from local farmers.
-The project also receives banana deliveries from Asian Elephant Projects.
-A natural water source from a rock face and cave provides fresh water, which is also made available to locals for crop irrigation.
-The sanctuary is home to four female elephants rescued from elephant riding in Kanchanaburi: Nong Pop (27), Mae Pond (37), Kham Paeng (47), and Kha Ting Daeng who was rescued in late 2017.
+It is managed by Preecha Chailert, who has worked in tourism for over 30 years and First, a former lawyer, who can be found most days at the project caring for the elephants and guests who find themselves in this magical place.
+Sugarcane, bananas, and grass are grown at the project for the elephants.
+A natural water source from a rock face and cave provides fresh water for ponds filled with fish and is also used for crop irrigation.
+The sanctuary is home to a herd of female elephants rescued from elephant riding in Kanchanaburi - Nong Pop (27), Mae Pond (37) and Kham Paeng (47).
 Mae Pond and Kham Paeng are inseparable friends, and Nong Pop has a particular fondness for people.
-Kha Ting Daeng has now befriended the other elephants and they all enjoy spending time on the mountain top, grazing on the tall grass and interacting as a herd.
+These lucky elephants all enjoy spending time foraging on the mountain top and interacting as a herd.